 When I started this blog, there were two aims.
 Firstly, record what I got up to.
 Secondly, maybe share it with others so that the mistakes I have made might be avoided, my successes my also offer people some insight and encouragement.
 There is no borg-like perfection on the pages of this blog; I strive to do the best job I can do.

 Right at the top of this page, you will see an image of a figure holding carrots.
-She is called Petal, and has been the face and avatar for this blog for the best of four years.
+She is called Petal, and has been the face/avatar for this blog for a long time.
 It is her, and I, who have adventures on the allotment.
 (I do all the things, but generally Petal gets the public.)
-I don’t often appear in the blog posts-it’s all about the plot-but needless to say, I am real, I do exist.
-And no, I do not wear this on the plot; trust me.
+I don’t often appear in the blog posts,but needless to say, I am real, I do exist.
+And no, I do not wear that dress on the plot; trust me.
 (Yes, petal and I do look very similar, that is no accident!)